edi-design/kd-streaming-proxy/README.md

 ## Configuration

 * add your credentials instead of the placeholders.
 These credentials are the same you use to login into the kd customer-service-center.
-* generate an UUID [UUID-Generator](https://www.uuidgenerator.net/) and place it into the config without the dashes and in uppercase

 ## Run